 NOTE: Offerings may vary by region.
 The following specifications are only those required by law to ship with your computer.
-For comprehensive specification of your computer go to Specifications' section in your Owner's Manual available on the support site at dell.com/support.
-For more information about the configuration of your computer, go to Help and Support in your Windows operating system and select the option to view information about your
+For more information about the configuration of your computer, go to Help and Support in your Windows operating system and select the option to view information about your computer.